ze1234ze/CodeGame/README.md

 # CodeGame
 Quiz game.
-Please import SQL databank first.
+Please import SQL databank and path to the Resources.